 Project governance establishes the decision-making framework, roles, and accountability structures that guide projects from initiation through closure, ensuring alignment with strategic objectives while managing risk and resource allocation.
 Stage-Gate methodology formalizes this governance through discrete phases separated by decision checkpoints where senior leaders evaluate progress against criteria to make go/kill/hold decisions.
-The dual challenge is maintaining rigorous oversight without creating bureaucratic bottlenecks—effective governance accelerates value delivery rather than impeding it, using structured processes to enable faster, better-informed strategic decisions at every critical juncture.
+By 2026, two forces are reshaping both disciplines: AI-driven automation is compressing traditional multi-stage pipelines into adaptive, agent-assisted workflows; and ESG integration is expanding gate criteria beyond financial returns to include environmental, social, and governance impact.
+The enduring challenge remains maintaining rigorous oversight without creating bureaucratic bottlenecks—effective governance accelerates value delivery rather than impeding it.

 What This Cheat Sheet Covers